benhoyt/benhoyt.github.com/writings/2020-05-18-the-state-of-the-awk.md

 href="http://jawk.sourceforge.net/">Java rewrite</a> with runtime access to
 Java language features, and my own <a href="https://github.com/benhoyt/goawk">GoAWK</a>, a POSIX-compliant version written in Go.
-(The three main AWKs and the BusyBox version are written in C.)</p>
+The three main AWKs and the BusyBox version are all written in C.</p>

-<h4>GAWK changes since 4.0</h4>
+<h4>Gawk changes since 4.0</h4>

 <p>It's been almost 10 years since LWN <a
-href="https://lwn.net/Articles/450631/">covered</a> the release of Gawk 4.0.
+href="https://lwn.net/Articles/450631/">covered</a> the release of gawk 4.0.
 It would be tempting to say "much has changed since 2011", but the truth is that things move relatively slowly in the AWK world.
-I'll describe the notable features since 4.0 here, but for more details you can read the full <a href="http://git.savannah.gnu.org/cgit/gawk.git/tree/NEWS.1">4.x</a> and <a href="http://git.savannah.gnu.org/cgit/gawk.git/tree/NEWS">5.x</a>
+I'll describe the notable features since&nbsp;4.0 here, but for more details you can read the full <a href="http://git.savannah.gnu.org/cgit/gawk.git/tree/NEWS.1">4.x</a> and <a href="http://git.savannah.gnu.org/cgit/gawk.git/tree/NEWS">5.x</a>
 changelogs.
-The latest release of Gawk is 5.1.0, which came out just over a month ago (April 14, 2020).</p>
+The latest release of gawk is&nbsp;5.1.0, which came out just over a month ago (April 14, 2020).</p>

 <p>The biggest user-facing feature is the introduction of namespaces in
 5.0.
 Most modern languages have some concept of namespaces to make it easier to ship large projects and libraries without name clashes.
-Gawk 5.0 adds namespaces in a backwards-compatible way, allowing developers to create libraries, such as this toy math library:</p>
+Gawk&nbsp;5.0 adds namespaces in a backward-compatible way, allowing developers to create libraries, such as this toy math library:</p>

 <pre>